Theophany

 the Creation is essentially a theophany (tajallī).
 As such, creation is an act of the divine imaginative power… The God whom it ‘creates,’ far from being an unreal product of our fantasy, is also a theophany, for man’s Active Imagination is merely the organ of the absolute theophanic Imagination.

-The passage establishes the Active Imagination as the human instrument of a cosmic theophanic process, collapsing the distinction between divine self-disclosure and human creative vision.
+This passage demonstrates that for Ibn ʿArabī the human Active Imagination is the instrument through which absolute theophanic Imagination operates, collapsing the distinction between divine and human creative acts.

 Corbin, Henry, Creative Imagination in the Sufism of Ibn Arabi, 1969thesis